vkbo/novelWriter/docs/source/usage_format.rst

 documents.
 If you want such breaks for scenes and sections, you must add them manually.

 .. note::
-   The page break code is applied to the text that follows.
+   The page break code is applied to the text that follows it.
 It adds a "page break before" mark to the text when exporting to HTML or Open Document.
-This means that a ``[NEW PAGE]`` which has no text following it will not result in a page break.
+This means that a ``[NEW PAGE]`` which has no text following it, it will not result in a page break.